WD4715/SLAMStudy/BundleAdjustment/Readme.md

 =\int{P(x_k|x_{k-1}, x_0, u_{k}) P(x_{k_1}|x_0, u_{1:k-1}, z_{1:k-1})dx_{k-1}}
 $$

   - This equation is actually the state distribution at time k-1.
-Then ***"How to derive the state distribution from time k-1 to timek?"***
+Then ***"How to derive the state distribution from time k-1 to time k?"***
   Answer : We only need to maintain the current state estimation and update it incrementally.
 Futhermore, if it is assumed that the state quantity obes a ***Gaussian Distribution***, we only need to consider the state variable's mean and covariance.

   - Tip :